ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 6.1 Multiple Test Environments

-[List the different test environments used if applicable.]

 All tests were executed in a local development environment.
 In order to validate the behavior across typical user setups, tests were run on two separate systems:

 - Environment A: NixOS 24.11, Java 17, VSCode 1.83.0, Gradle 8.4.1